| Title: | Fast, Exact Bootstrap Principal Component Analysis for High Dimensional Data |

 Stuart F Quan, Barbara V Howard, Conrad Iber, James P Kiley, F Javier Nieto, George T O'Connor, David M Rapoport, Susan Redline, John Robbins, JM Samet, et al. The sleep heart health study: design, rationale, and methods.
 Sleep, 20(12):1077-1085, 1997.
 1.1

 This package is based on (Fisher et al., 2014), which uses as an example a subset of the electroencephalogram (EEG) measurements from the Sleep Heart Health Study (SHHS) (Quan et al. 1997).
 Since we cannot publish the EEG recordings from SHHS participants in this package, we instead include the summary statistics of the PCs from our subsample of the processed SHHS EEG data.
 These summary statistics were generated from measurements of smoothed Normalized Delta Power.
-This data is used by the simEEG
+This data is used by the simEEG to simulate data examples to demonstrate our functions.

 Aaron Fisher, Brian Caffo, and Vadim Zipunnikov.
 Fast, Exact Bootstrap Principal Component Analysis for p>1 million.
 2014. http://arxiv.org/abs/1405.0922